Table of Contents Show

 If ady own a home, you can sell it and use the proceeds to fund the down payment and closing costs.
 You can arrange to have both the sale and purchase closed on the same day.
 Alternatively, you may not wish to wait until your house sells to buy a new one.
 One option is to obtain a bridge loan or a short-term loan to fill the financing gap.

 You have found the perfect home.
 However, you have not sold your existing property yet, which likely presents a funding problem.
 Hence, a bridge loan comes into play.
+You can use this option to obtain cash that you can utilize to pay the down payment and closing costs on your new home before selling your existing property.
 You are “bridging” the gap between buying a new property and selling your old one.
-You can use this option to obtain cash that you can utilize to pay the down payment and closing costs on your new home before selling your existing property.

 In essence, the lender uses the equity in your existing home as collateral, even though you have not sold it yet.
 So, for instance, if your home is worth $800,000 and you have an existing $350,000 mortgage, you may borrow $200,000 to cover your financing on the new property.
 There is an additional wrinkle, though.
 Typically, your borrowing is limited to 80% of the value of both homes.

-Bridge loans are designed for existing for a short period, generally only a few months.
+Bridge loans are designed for a short period, generally only a few months.

 You could drop the mortgage contingency clause from your offer if approved for a bridge loan.
 Although we advise proceeding with caution, this can make it stronger, including retaining the contingency if the lender rejects your mortgage due to factors related to the building.

 You do not risk losing out on a great home since you do not have to wait until your existing property sells to purchase a new one.
-However, we caution that you should utilize a bridge loan only when you are highly confident your home will sell quickly.
+However, we caution that you should utilize a bridge loan only when you are confident your home will sell quickly.